-Display D is made of a flexible film that can fit on curved areas like the arm or the back of the smartwatch, but it does not have HDMI.
-It blinks by switching the potential direction applied to the terminals.
-The color of the display becomes darker when a higher voltage is applied to electrode 1 and lighter when a higher voltage is applied to electrode 2.\par
+Display D was made of a flexible film that could fit on curved areas like an arm or the back of a smartwatch, but it did not have HDMI capability.
+Instead, it was made to blink by switching the potential direction applied to its terminals.
+The display color became darker when a higher voltage was applied to electrode 1 and lighter when a higher voltage was applied to electrode 2.\par

-As a result of the heuristic search in the preliminary study, $Colors$ was determined to be the following sequence of colors.
+As a result of a heuristic search in a preliminary study, $Colors$ was determined to be the following sequence of colors for display D:

 \begin{equation*}